Top 20 Online Business Ideas That You Can Start Now

 You might want to start contacting businesses that already have a Facebook presence and offer your services to help create masterful Facebook ads.

-What is SEO exactly.
-It stands for search engine optimization.
+SEO stands for search engine optimization.
 SEO is the process of optimizing websites so that they rank better on search engine results, such as Google and Bing, which could ultimately drive more traffic to the site.

 Becoming an SEO consultant includes learning highly profitable skills in online advertising platforms like Google Ads and Google Analytics, as well as the need to be at the cutting edge of Google’s algorithms.